thingsboard/thingsboard.github.io/docs/trendz/guide/industrial-oee-score-monitoring.md

 In the formula for calculated field we are computing percent of 'good' details produced by assembly line.

-{% include images-gallery.html imageCollection="oee-score-production-speed-vs-planned" %}
+{% include images-gallery.html imageCollection="oee-score-quality-score" %}

 ## Summary
 By tracking OEE scores and their components for each assembly line, we can pinpoint the specific factors that are impacting efficiency and identify opportunities for improvement.